deepthiii33/Brainwave_Matrix_Intern/README.md

 ## 🛡️ Phishing Detection Tool — Internship Task 1

-Hi!
-I'm Deepthi 👋 — and this tool was built as part of my internship at **Brainwave Matrix Solutions**.
-The task was to build a **Phishing Link Scanner** using Python that can analyze URLs for signs of phishing and help detect unsafe links.
+Hi, I’m Deepthi 👋 — and this project was built as part of my internship at Brainwave Matrix Solutions.
+The task was to develop a Python tool that helps detect phishing links by scanning and analyzing URLs for suspicious patterns.

 ---
 ### 🔍 What This Tool Can Do

 This Python-based tool checks if a given URL is suspicious or not.
 It looks for multiple red flags commonly used in phishing attempts.

-### ✅ Features:
+### ✅ Key Features:
 - Detects **URL shorteners** like `bit.ly`, `tinyurl.com`, etc.
 - Flags links that use an **IP address** instead of a proper domain
 - Warns about URLs with **too many digits**